marcemq/appinventor-ws/README.md

 <img src="WorkshopLogo.png">
 </p>

-An [App Inventor](https://appinventor.mit.edu/explore/index-2.html) workshop intended for mid school students, which took place at [CIMAT](https://www.cimat.mx/) in Guanajuato, Mexico.
+An [App Inventor](https://appinventor.mit.edu/explore/index-2.html) workshop intended for mid school students, which will take place at [CIMAT](https://www.cimat.mx/) in Guanajuato, Mexico.

-In this workshop we'll cover a step-by-step guide to build basic mobile app and basic programing concepts so the students can get a development complete overview when making a mobile app.
+In this workshop we'll cover an step-by-step guide to build a basic mobile app and basic programing concepts so the students can get a complete development overview when making a mobile app (for technical side).

 > App Inventor is a free, cloud-based service that allows you to make your own mobile apps using a blocks based programming language.
 You access App Inventor using a web browser (Chrome, Firefox, Safari)